 I’ve discovered that life is easier with a supportive ADHD group.
 Others with creative, scattered brains who understand me.

-My ADHD friends don’t get offended when I forget to call or send a birthday card.
+My ADHD friends don’t get offended and are forgiving when I forget to call or send a birthday card.
 They know I think about them often, and that sometimes, the thinking doesn’t lead to action.

 My ADHD friends are comfy with conversations that zip from topic to topic.
 Their minds move as fast as mine does.